Jean Paddock, Ph.D.President

 President Paddock’s research expertise is in chemical education and also formerly in the development of spectroelectrochemical sensors for nuclear waste, with work published in the Journal of Applied Spectroscopy and more recently in the Journal of Chemical Education.
 She has presented on a wide variety of chemistry, environmental, and education topics for organizations such as the Franklin University Teaching and Learning in Higher Education conference, Cleveland State University, the University of Cincinnati, and the American Chemical Society.

 President Paddock has been honored as one of Stark County’s “Twenty under 40” and recognized in Ohio Magazine’s “Excellence in Education” feature.
-She serves on the executive committee board for the Association of Independent Colleges and Universities of Ohio (AICUO) and is Vice President of the American Health Sciences Education Consortium (AHSEC).
+She serves on the executive committee board for the Association of Independent Colleges and Universities of Ohio (AICUO) and is Vice President of the Consortium of Hospital-Affiliated Colleges and Universities (CHACU).
 For fun, she loves her work as an Ohio Certified Volunteer Naturalist and you can find her adventuring in life with her husband, Thomas, and two dogs: Linus and Sally.
 You can read more about Dr. Paddock by clicking here.